 Change requires thought and planning.
 As does operating a successful business.
 As change occurs, many within the business are exposed to decisions that on the surface appear to be “drastic or severe” and are not understood and/or agreed upon.
 However, what is typically not realized are areas of weakness and vulnerability that must be addressed and with the utmost sense of urgency.
 In many cases there are common denominators across multiple areas of the business.
 Most will be directly attributable to reduction in sales.
 Some will adversely affect profitability.

-Unfortunately, financial concerns seem to keep coming back, although, not quite at levels during the economic downturn of 8-10 years ago.
-But, as was the case back then, deficiencies, usually hidden by high sales levels are starting to stand out again like sore thumbs.
+Unfortunately, financial concerns are back and now even more so than during the economic downturn of 2008-2012.
+But, as was the case back then, deficiencies, previously overshadowed by high sales levels will start to stand out again like sore thumbs.
 Accepting these facts while realizing limitations and shortcomings is vitally important, but knowing what and how to improve [and change] is required.
-Definitive action is paramount!
+Being proactive and acting now is paramount!

 Change what needs to be changed.
 Prioritize changes that will make the most immediate impact.
 Grow into the changes that aren’t urgent.
 But, do it all within the time frame where challenges present themselves as survival may be dependent upon the same.
 Change, as unpopular as it might be, is necessary to recover AND to move forward.
 To this end, hard decisions must be made – with absolute conviction and without delay for the good of the business and ultimately, for all within the business.
 Yes, change is difficult.
 But so is failure, and failure is not an option!